nk56399/MIST4610-Project1-Group-8/README.md

 Question: Which customers have never placed an order?

 Query 9 allows managers to identify customers who have never placed an order, helping pinpoint inactive users.
-By checking for customers that do not appear in the Order table, the query isolates those who have registered but have not made any purchases.
+By checking for customers that do not appear in the Orders table, the query isolates those who have registered but have not made any purchases.
 This information supports targeted marketing aimed at encouraging these customers to place their first order through discounts, recommendations, or promotional emails.
 Sorting the results alphabetically by last and first name makes it easy for staff to review and contact potential customers for engagement efforts.

 Managerial Justification: Supports targeted outreach campaigns to encourage engagement.